TWiedemann/RootGradedGroups/README.md

 # RootGradedGroups
-Construction of several root graded groups, and computation of the commutator relations.
+Construction of several root graded groups and computations with the blueprint technique.